Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Introduction

-The theory of multipartite entanglement has been extensively used to study the distribution of graph states in a quantum network \cite{hein2004multiparty, meignant_markham_grosshans_2019,fischer2021distributing}.
+The distribution of graph states in quantum networks has been extensively studied \cite{hein2004multiparty, meignant_markham_grosshans_2019,fischer2021distributing}.
 Creating entangled graph states efficiently is important for the development of quantum networks, having applications in areas such as quantum metrology \cite{quantum_metrology}, quantum error correction \cite{Error-correctingEntanglementTree} and distributed quantum computing \cite{distributedqc}.
 Graph states also form the basis of the one-way model of computation for quantum computers, which is universal and operates by performing single qubit measurements on an initially created resource graph state \cite{raussendorf2001oneway}.

 In this paper, we first consider a quantum network in ideal conditions with no noisy communication and a limited number of perfect quantum memories.
 We address the problem of distributing a graph state under such conditions and present an algorithm to do so for a network having an arbitrary topology.
-We are in particular interested in gaining a better understanding of the limitations in resource consumption (of resources such as EPR pairs and number of qubits) and runtime associated with distributing graph states, and how they can be optimized.
+We are particularly interested in gaining a better understanding of the limitations in resource consumption (of resources such as EPR pairs and number of qubits) and runtime associated with distributing graph states, and how they can be optimized.
 Secondly, we show that our algorithm leads to improved fidelities of the graph state in the presence of noisy operations.